Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Further Study on Component II

-\textbf{2.1) Chunk-level Filtering in High-Frequency Subset.} High-frequency regions often contain subsets of highly similar samples, resulting from the generation pipeline.
+High-density regions often contain subsets of highly similar samples, resulting from the generation pipeline.
 Evaluating individual samples in these regions is often noisy and ineffective, as over-sampled patterns tend to dominate locally.
 To address this, we apply a \emph{chunk-level filtering} strategy that evaluates samples in groups based on their collective utility.